 Promptly reportable events are submitted via Kuali Protocols.

-The convened IRB reviews the report to determine whether the research protocol still satisfies the requirements for IRB approval under 45 CFR 46.111.
+If review by the convened IRB is required, the report is submitted to a convened IRB meeting for review and possible action.
+The convened IRB reviews the report to determine whether the research protocol still satisfies the requirements for IRB approval.
 In particular, the IRB considers whether risks to subjects are still minimized and reasonable in relation to the anticipated benefits, if any, to the subjects and the importance of the knowledge that may reasonably be expected to result.

-The convened IRB determines whether the event is an unanticipated problem involving risks to subjects or others (UPIRTSO) and/or serious or continuing noncompliance.
+As appropriate, the convened IRB determines whether the event is an unanticipated problem involving risks to subjects or others (UPIRTSO) and/or serious or continuing noncompliance.

 - If the IRB determines that a report does represent a UPIRTSO or serious or continuing noncompliance, the determination is reported to appropriate institutional officials, regulatory agencies (e.g., OHRP, FDA), and others pursuant to the IU HRPP Policy on Reporting to Oversight Agencies.